Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 2. A medium-severity Entra ID "sign-in from unfamiliar location" alert
 3. No alert from MDE for the PowerShell activity (it looked like admin behaviour)

 No single one of those signals would have produced a high-severity incident response.
-The identity alert is genuinely ambiguous — users travel, work from home, use VPNs.
+The identity alert is genuinely ambiguous; users travel, work from home, and use VPNs.
 The email alert is low severity by design.
 The endpoint activity generated no alert at all.

 Correlation changed all three.
 The email click provided the mechanism for the authentication anomaly.
-The authentication anomaly provided the context for the endpoint activity.
-Together they produced a confirmed, high-confidence incident with a reconstructed timeline.
+The authentication anomaly provided the context for the endpoint activity, and they both produced a confirmed, high-confidence incident with a reconstructed timeline.

 This is the pattern I keep returning to.
 It appears in every significant detection scenario in this lab.
 And it's the pattern that drives the research question in my PhD proposal: can ML-based approaches learn these cross-domain entity relationships automatically, at a scale that exceeds what explicit correlation rules can encode?